 In the US, 5.9 million children under the age of 18 have some sort of food allergy.
 That’s 1 in 13 children, or roughly two in every classroom.
 The Center for Disease Control & Prevention reports that the prevalence of food allergies in children increased by 50 percent between 1997 and 2011.
-As these numbers climb, there are steps we call can take to ensure our students stay safe.
+As these numbers continue to climb, there are steps we can all take to ensure our students stay safe.
 Read on to see the steps and protocols that Red Rabbit follows to ensure your students are safe and how you can continue to protect your students.

 We understand that at a young age, children are navigating their developing palettes while also discovering intolerances and allergies.
 Our goal is to foster curiosity with new foods while giving children meals that nourish their growing bodies and minds.
 With a mission to provide all kids with access to good food - the gravity of this responsibility is what drives us daily.